MJoergen/x16-nexys4ddr/log.md

 Keyboard layouts work fine, but there is no Danish layout enabled by default in the ROM.

-A first attemp at rewriting the code in ctl.vhd lead to a combinatorial loop.
+A first attempt at rewriting the code in ctl.vhd lead to a combinatorial loop.
 So I've given up for now ...

 ## 2019-11-18
 I double-checked that the keyboard waits over 5000 clock cycles before sending data when it is allowed.
 So clearly, the software should not have to wait for that long in every timer tick.

+## 2019-11-24
+I've been battling with the SD-card SPI interface, and finally got it working.
+The last problem was that the CS pin was inverted.
+It apparently is active low.
+I found that out after reading a few hundred pages of documentation ...

+The ROM has been updated to avoid the sticky keys.
+The latest ROM doesn't work with the SD-card in the emulator, nor on by board.
+So I assume my board is working, and that the problem is in the ROM.